larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ## Exercise 2

-In this exercise, we will work with the list of genes identified as differentially expressed in the study by [Kjær et al.](https://doi.org/10.1093/brain/awz265).
+In this exercise, we will work with the list of differentially expressed genes from the study by [Kjær et al.](https://doi.org/10.1093/brain/awz265) to perform typical network import and visualization tasks.
 We recommend using Excel or a similar program to open the file, which you can download from [here](/assets/DEA.sig.padj.logFC.baseMean.tsv).

 ### 2.1 Protein network retrieval